Eastern oyster drill (Urosalpinx cinerea)

 Physical description

 The Eastern oyster drill is a marine snail with a ribbed, textured shell.
-The shell can be yellow, yellow with brown streaks, gray, white, or orange (smaller individuals) and can reach about 60mm in length (2.4 inches); it is generally closer to 35mm (1.4 inches) in length.
+The shell can be yellow, yellow with brown streaks, gray, white, or orange on younger individuals.
+In a few Atlantic populations, drills can reach about 60mm in length (2.4 inches); in Washington, they are generally closer to 25mm (1 inch) and have been seen as large as 36mm (1.4 inches).
 The inside of the shell is purple, reddish brown, or yellow.
-The Eastern oyster drill possesses a dextrally coiled shell with a pointed spire, an open siphonal canal, and usually 5 whorls of the shell.
-The shell features axial ribs on its spires.
+The Eastern oyster drill possesses a dextrally (right-handed) coiled shell with a pointed spire, an open siphonal canal, and usually five whorls of the shell with between nine and 16 axial ridges on each whorl.

 Ecology and life history

-Eastern oyster drills are found in the intertidal zone and prefer hard substrate, especially structure provided by Pacific oyster shells, clusters, and reefs/shellfish beds (where they feed, shelter, and lay their eggs)--but can also be found on or around manmade structures like cinderblocks, aquaculture gear, and debris.
+Eastern oyster drills are found in the intertidal zone and have been recorded at depths reaching 120 feet.
+They prefer hard substrate, especially structure provided by Pacific oyster shells, clusters, and reefs/shellfish beds, where they feed, shelter, and lay their eggs).
+However, they can be found on or around human-created structures like cinderblocks, aquaculture gear, and debris.
 They can also be found (often in lower densities) in soft substrates.

-Drills use secretion of an acid and a raspy tongue-like structure called a radula to puncture or "drill" holes through their prey's shell, then using secretion of a digestive enzyme into the body of their prey to enable them to feed.
+Drills use acid secretion and a raspy tongue-like structure called a radula to puncture or "drill" holes through their prey's shell, secreting a digestive enzyme into their prey’s body to enable them to feed.
 Drills feed on a range of shellfish, such as Eastern oysters (Crassostrea virginica), Pacific oysters (Magallana gigas), Olympia oysters (Ostrea lurida), mussels (Mytilus spp.), and barnacles.
 They are especially fond of small juvenile or "spat" oysters.
 Larger shellfish, with thicker shells, are less vulnerable to drill predation.

-Drills lay benthic rice-grain-sized egg capsules on hard structures in Spring.
-Egg capsules are laid in clusters and are translucent, sometimes with a yellow or orange-ish tint.
-They can be discerned from native whelk egg capsules by their pronounced twisted vase-like shape.
-Hatching juveniles are miniature versions of adults and emerge as "crawl away" juveniles with no pelagic larval stage--which limits their dispersal ability.
+In the spring, drills lay benthic egg capsules the size of grains of rice on hard structures.
+Egg capsules are laid in clusters and are translucent, sometimes with a yellow or orange tint.
+They can be discerned from native whelk egg capsules by their pronounced flattened vase-like shape.
+Hatching juveniles are miniature versions of adults and emerge as "crawl aways" with no pelagic larval stage, limiting their dispersal ability.
 Because of this strategy, human-aided dispersal (such as moving shellfish, equipment, or debris with hitchhiking drills) is the chief risk of further spread in Washington.

 Geographic range

-The University of Washington's Ruesink Lab has more information on Eastern (and Japanese) oyster drills, including their distribution in Willapa Bay where they are found in warmer and lower-salinity areas than Japanese oyster drills.
-Its distribution in Washington is still localized to Willapa Bay as the species has limited natural dispersal ability, and WDFW is working to keep it from being introduced to new areas of our shoreline.
+The University of Washington's Ruesink Lab has more information on Eastern (and Japanese) oyster drills, including their distribution in Willapa Bay, where they are found in warmer and lower-salinity areas than Japanese oyster drills.
+Their distribution in Washington is not widespread, as the species has limited natural dispersal ability; WDFW is working to keep them from being introduced to new areas of shoreline.

 Regulations